mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 }
 ```

 We are comparing `20` lines of codes against `4` lines of codes.
-You had saved `75%` of your efforts, and by using an intelligent IDE with auto-completion, you may be saved the additional `95%` of your efforts!
+You had saved `75%` of your efforts, and by using an intelligent IDE with auto-completion (via `Resharper` or whatever), you may be saved the additional `95%` of your efforts!

 Also, imagine that you would like to bring a multiple datasets into the database with some considerations of `deletes`, `updates` and `merges` operation.
 In raw ADO.NET, that will take time to implement and maintain.